 What Type of Exercise Is Ideal for Our Body?

 We should choose an exercise that we find comfortable and preferable.
 If we are having a hard time choosing what type of exercise we like, here is a simple guide of the three main categories of exercises:

 - Strengthening exercises: make muscles strong and hard by lifting weights

 - Aerobic exercises: swimming, ball games, walking, dancing, tennis, basketball, and jogging.
 They are good for endurance and cardiovascular exercises.

 - Flexibility exercises: stretching and loosening the muscles.

-Moreover, we can choose another form of exercises that might not seem as such.
-For example, we can try to use the stairs more often rather than the escalator, walk more from the bus to our office and dance at a community center.
+Moreover, we can choose another form of exercise that might not seem as such.
+For example, we can try to use the stairs more often rather than the escalator, walk more from the bus to our office, and dance at a community center.